 - Romania is Europe’s richest country in gold resources.

-- The archetypal vampire Count Dracula, created by Bram Stoker, was inspired by the Romanian prince Vlad Tepes, also known as Vlad the Impaler because he was fond of impaling his enemies and standing them along the roads.
+- The archetypal vampire Count Dracula, created by Bram Stoker, was inspired by the Romanian prince Vlad Tepes, also known as Vlad the Impaler because he was fond of impaling his enemies and setting them along the roads.

 - Romania is home to Europe’s largest salt mines.

 MEET YOUR PROGRAM DIRECTOR, JESS!

 Jess Ryan is thrilled to be continuing with Learning Enterprises as the 2020 Program Director for Romania.
 She began her journey with LE as a volunteer in the Romania program in PY19, then continued in PY20 as the Program Director.
 This year in PY21 she takes on multiple roles and is excited for the challenges that lie ahead.
 As Program Director, Jess is excited to gather a team of driven individuals committed to the spirit of volunteerism and adventure who wish to join her in continuing to spread LE’s mission across the globe.
 Jess is a senior at Cal Poly San Luis Obispo in Fall 2020 with a Bachelor of Sciences in Liberal Studies and a concentration in Environment Education.
 She aspires to teach at the elementary level, with an interest in teaching in both the United States and abroad.
 She enjoys learning, being outdoors and experiencing new cultures.

 Interested applicants can contact Jess at email@example.com.